taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 end
 ```

-We can now start making requests to our API to register a new user to receive a token.
+Our API can now start receiving requests to register a new user and receive a token.

 With user registration implemented, we now want a way to sign users in.
-Let's create an action in our auth controller to handle that.
+Let's create another action in our auth controller to handle that.

 ```
 ## lib/auth_example_web/controllers/auth_controller.ex